 Volunteer firefighters are all ages, male and female, and come from many socioeconomic backgrounds.

 - All required personal protective equipment and training are provided—there are no out-of-pocket costs.

 - Volunteers firefighters commit to 2 hours a week of training at their local fire hall.

 - Volunteer firefighters receive insurance coverage through WorkSafe BC, 24 hour accident insurance coverage and $100,000 life insurance in case of accidental death.

 - The federal government provides tax credits to volunteer firefighters who serve at least 200 hours per year.

-- Volunteer fire departments create infrastructure, build & improve communities, keep people safe, attract new residents and businesses, and encourage teambuilding, leadership, interpersonal skills, friendship and personal growth.
+- Volunteer fire departments create infrastructure, build and improve communities, keep people safe, attract new residents and businesses, and encourage teambuilding, leadership, interpersonal skills, friendship and personal growth.

 - Many departments raise money for local and provincial charities and provide Learn Not to Burn and FireSmart training.

 - Firefighters do more than just fight fires.
-They are also trained as first responders, swift water rescue, over embankment rescues, wildland interface and jaws of life.
+They are also trained as first responders, provide swift water rescue, over embankment rescues, wildland interface protection and jaws of life extrapolation.